FAQ’s

 • What does it mean to be an independent church?

 An independent church is one that functions apart from every other church or church organization.
-Continental is not a member of any national or international religious organization.
+Continental is non-denominational because we do not belong to any national or international religious organization.
 Therefore, the church makes its own decisions as to leadership, financial planning, etc., which is just how we see churches functioning in the New Testament (Acts 6:1-6).

 • What are your services like?